SystemsApproach/security/firewall.rst

 firewall could also filter out everything unless explicitly instructed to forward it, or use a mix of the two strategies.
-For example, instead of blocking access to port 80 on host 192.0.2.11, the firewall might be instructed block everything except access to port 25 (the SMTP mail port) on a particular mail server, such as
+For example, instead of blocking access to port 80 on host 192.0.2.11, the firewall might be instructed to block everything except access to port 25 (the SMTP mail port) on a particular mail server, such as